TMTecnologia/afiado/README.md

 ### Perfect For

 - Small business owners who want to focus on growth rather than bookkeeping
 - Entrepreneurs managing multiple revenue streams and client relationships
-- Freelancers and independent professionals tracking project income
 - Service-based businesses needing organized financial records
-- Anyone looking to automate their financial tracking and reporting

 ### Especially Valuable If You